kiwi0fruit/breton/ceilidh-strip-the-willow.md

 Music: 6/8 or 9/8 double jigs.
 E.g. "The Irish Washerwoman", "The Curlew", "The Jig of Slurs" for 6/8 and "Drops of Brandy" for 9/8.
 [Source](https://www.scottishdance.net/ceilidh/dances.html#StripTheWillow).

 - Waxies Dargle – Jigs & Reel: Father O'Flyn / Irish Washerwoman / The Blackberry Blossom 4:43
+- ...
+- The Columba Minstrels – Kesh Jig / The Blarney Pilgrim 3:15
 - см. другие [джиги](music.md#jigs)